 To learn more, contact the MPCA's Public Information Office at 651-757-2056 or toll-free at 800-657-3864.

 The 1990 Minnesota Toxic Pollution Prevention Act established a state policy encouraging pollution prevention — eliminating or reducing hazardous and toxic pollutants at the source.
 The MPCA is currently evaluating ways to integrate pollution prevention into the existing system of environmental regulations.
-For instance, when a violation penalty is issued by the agency, the required remedy will often include one or more Supplemental Environmental Projects involving pollution prevention.
+For instance, when a penalty is issued by the agency it may include one or more Supplemental Environmental Projects involving pollution prevention.

 Among its other efforts, the MPCA makes it a priority to provide technical assistance and education to help businesses that produce hazardous wastes find ways to reduce or recycle those wastes, to encourage citizens to buy products with less packaging, and to find ways for wastewater treatment plants to reduce problems caused by heavy rains.

 For more information about this topic, visit the MPCA's pollution prevention page.

 Sometimes oil leaks, chemical spills, or air pollution emergencies require immediate action.
 MPCA staff are on-call 24 hours a day to respond to environmental emergencies in order to make sure that the problem is cleaned up or contained as soon as possible.
 Emergency response staff oversee short- and long-term cleanups, and may follow through with enforcement action if the spill should have been prevented.

 Citizens are encouraged to report spills and other environmental emergencies to the MPCA by calling the Minnesota State Duty Officer at 651-649-5451 or toll-free at 1-800-422-0798.

 Individuals can also report potential pollution problems using this website's citizen complaint form.